Chip Wilson: In the media

 Chip has often given interviews to media outlets in Canada and abroad.
 He has also acted as a contributor to online outlets, including Forbes.

-Vancouver Sun, CBC, and others covered the creation and opening of The Chip and Shannon Wilson School of Design at KPU, which officially opened January 3, 2018.
+Vancouver Sun, CBC, and others covered the creation and opening of The Chip and Shannon Wilson School of Design at KPU, which officially opened in January 2018.

 Wilson appeared in a CBS interview in 2015 where he apologized for past statements regarding the Lululemon yoga pant scandal, saying, "I'm responsible for what comes out of my mouth.
 And if that's what was interpreted then I fully apologize.
 Yeah.
 I'm sorry."

-On November 18, 2013, Wilson was the subject of The Colbert Report's "Alpha Dog of the Week"; Stephen Colbert sarcastically criticized Wilson for his views on the influence of birth control and for having said that some women's bodies "just actually don't work" for his company's pants.
+In November 2013, Wilson was the subject of The Colbert Report's "Alpha Dog of the Week"; Stephen Colbert sarcastically criticized Wilson for his views on the influence of birth control and for having said that some women's bodies "just actually don't work" for his company's pants.

 In 2014, it was announced that Wilson would receive an honorary doctorate from Emily Carr University, along with his wife.

 In 2020, he spoke to Vikas Shah Mbe at ThoughtEconomics, touching on how he spots and invests in trends, the growth of specific trends and markets, and the future of retail.

 In 2021, after a lengthy search for investment, the BC Parks Foundation acquired three at-risk, bio-diverse islands in British Columbia, with a $4 million donation from Wilson and his family.
 The islands - West Ballenas, Saturnina, and part Lasqueti - will not be developed, as a result.

-Influences

-Wilson has often mentioned the influence of Ayn Rand on his businesses and personal philosophy, in particular the novel Atlas Shrugged.
-This influence was so strong at Lululemon that they once produced shopping bags with the phrase "Who is John Galt?" printed on them.

-Lululemon's company culture was based around a collection of ideas, philosophies, and books prized by Wilson, such as: Landmark Forum, the work of Brian Tracy, and The Secret.

-Wilson has often discussed his business influences and how he creates the framework for his businesses, including a reliance on face-to-face interactions, the distinction between "athleisure" and technical apparel, and "trusting your gut."